fnordoglargh/BoardGameLeague/ABOUT.md

 * Changed relationship of games to game families from 1..1 to 1..n.
 A game can now be linked to multiple families.
 * Added **Worst Score** to Game Statistics for victory point based games.
 * Results in the edit list box are always sorted into the correct spot.
+* The game type combobox stays deactivated if the selected game is already used in a result.

 ## 0.8.4